h2oai/db-benchmark/README.md

   - [x] [cuDF](https://github.com/rapidsai/cudf)
   - [x] [ClickHouse](https://github.com/yandex/ClickHouse) (`join` not yet added)

 More solutions has been proposed.
-Some of them are not yet mature enough to address benchmark questions well enough (e.g. [modin](https://github.com/h2oai/db-benchmark/issues/38)).
-Others haven't been yet evaluated or implemented.
-Status of all can be tracked in dedicated [issues labelled as _new solution_](https://github.com/h2oai/db-benchmark/issues?q=is%3Aissue+is%3Aopen+label%3A%22new+solution%22) in project repository.
+Status of those can be tracked in issues tracker of our project repository by using [_new solution_](https://github.com/h2oai/db-benchmark/issues?q=is%3Aissue+is%3Aopen+label%3A%22new+solution%22) label.

 # Reproduce